AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/vcore/03_Overview_Azure_OpenAI/README.md

 These measures help ensure that AI models are unbiased, explainable, trustworthy, and used in a responsible and compliance manner.
 - **Community support** - With an active developer community developers can seek help via forums and other community support channels.

-## Comparison of Azure OpenAI and OpenAI
+## Comparison of Azure OpenAI in Foundry Models and OpenAI

 Azure OpenAI Service gives customers advanced language AI with OpenAI GPT-4, GPT-3, Codex, DALL-E, and Whisper models with the security and enterprise promise of Azure.
 Azure OpenAI co-develops the APIs with OpenAI, ensuring compatibility and a smooth transition from one to the other.